eilifm/holtwintersts/README.md

 2. Point a shell with your target Python environment to this repo's folder on your machine.
 3. `pip install .` or `python setup.py install` or `python3 setup.py install`

+# Examples
+A basic usage example can be found in `examples/demo.py`

 # Implementation
 ## Currently Implemented (original scope)